 Artists thus have to consider a very important question: As a creator of art, should they focus on their craft to raise the inherent value of their work, or should they pool their efforts into marketing and promoting their work?
 In this situation, an artist could concentrate on creating their work and leave the marketing efforts to an exhibition team who will focus on running the exhibition.
 It includes the curation of works, book publishing, and marketing the artwork.
 All of these is done to attract as much attention as possible from the general public and collectors.
 Which in turn will raise the value of their artworks.

 Singapore’s local art market

-Asia Art Collective, as an art gallery and art consultancy agency, has helped market and promote a number of outstanding Singaporean artists.
-This includes first-generation artists Cheong Soo Pieng, Chen Wen Hsi, Liu Kang, Chen Chong Swee, as well as the late Fan Chang Tien, the late painter Ling Cher Eng, second-generation artists Ong Kim Seng, Tan Choh Tee, Loh Khee Yew, Tan Chin Boon, Koeh Sia Yong, Lim Leong Seng, Low Puay Hua, Eng Siak Loy, Nai Swee Leng, Lim Tze Peng, Ang Ah Tee, Fan Shao Hua, and Mo Ni, among others.
+As an art gallery and art consultancy agency, Asia Art Collective has helped market and promote outstanding Singaporean artists.
+This include first-generation artists; Cheong Soo Pieng, Chen Wen Hsi, Liu Kang, Chen Chong Swee, the late Fan Chang Tien and the late painter Ling Cher Eng.
+Not to forget second-generation artists; Ong Kim Seng, Tan Choh Tee, Loh Khee Yew, Tan Chin Boon, Koeh Sia Yong, Lim Leong Seng, Low Puay Hua, Eng Siak Loy, Nai Swee Leng, Lim Tze Peng, Ang Ah Tee, Fan Shao Hua, and Mo Ni, among others.